vesterheim/vesterheim.github.io/index.md

     caption:
     title: Announcing the 2016 Folk Art Raffle
     subtitle:
     teaser: Check out Vesterheim's 2016 Folk Art Raffle.
 You could own this beautiful bowl by Norwegian rosemaler Turid Helle Fatland!
-Raffle tickets are only $2.50 each.
+Raffle tickets are only $2.50 each and available at the museum.
-    published: false
+    published: true
     start_date:
     stop_date:
   - url: /norway-tours/upcoming/south-norway-iceland/